Noninvasive optical imaging

 Bioluminescent imaging, while highly sensitive, has poor resolution and works well only in mice due to attenuation of light photons by tissues.
 For higher resolution imaging in mice and rats, the Nuclear Medicine Molecular Imaging Shared Resource is available.

-For more information, visit the Nuclear Medicine Molecular Imaging Shared Resource internal website.
-(Must be logged into the Mayo Clinic network.)
+For more information, visit the Nuclear Medicine Molecular Imaging Shared Resource intranet site (must be logged in to the Mayo Clinic network).

 Related publications